black-codher-bootcamp-2022-daly/unit-01-command-line-and-git-assessment-Ikraan/Profile.md

 # _*BIO*_

 **About Me**
 ##### *Hello there!
 My name is Ikraan Ahmed, but most people call me 'Iki' for short.
 I was born in the Netherlands, came to the U.K when I was 5 years old; I have spent most of my life living in London, however I relocated to Birmingham after completing college.
 This enabled me to focus on my studies leading me to further my education at university.
 I am a law graduate who completed LLB law at the university of Wolverhampton, however, even after finishing university I still have that student mindset of constantly wanting to educate myself on more skills and knowledge.
-I am an ambitious, focused and committed individual; with administerative, customer service background; currently taking steps to change career paths and seeking an opportunity within the technology field.
+I am an ambitious, focused and committed individual; with administrative, customer service background; currently taking steps to change career paths and seeking an opportunity within the technology field.
 I am currently a Black Codher Full-stack developer bootcamp student👩‍🎓*
 ---

 *`Education`*